hipiphock/hipiphock.github.io/projects/gradproj/overview.md

 ---
-title: "Projects"
+title: "Graduation Project"
-permalink: /projects/
+permalink: /projects/gradproj/
 excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
 last_modified_at: 2019-08-20T21:36:11-04:00
 redirect_from:
   - /theme-setup/
 toc: true
 ---
-## New Projects:
- * Graduation Project
+To graduate,